woocommerce/google-listings-and-ads/readme.txt

 == Changelog ==

+= 2.6.0 - 2024-02-27 =
+* Add - Support the new product editor (Product Block Editor).
+* Dev - Fix the compatibility issue in starting E2E test environment due to the default charset change in MariaDB v11.3.1.
+* Fix - 401 handling for connected Ads accounts.

 = 2.5.18 - 2024-02-20 =
 * Fix - Prevent product queries by IDs if no arguments are supplied.